 Becoming a qualified Private Pilot is a very rewarding experience and life skill.
-Training towards a PPL must be completed at an Irish Aviation Authority registered training facility, such as the Leinster Aero Club.
+Ground and flight training towards a Private Pilot’s Licence (PPL) must be completed at an Irish Aviation Authority-approved Taining Organisation, such as the Leinster Aero Club.
 For a list of training organisations, see here.

 Before obtaining your licence, you’ll need to pass a Medical Examination, conducted by an IAA-approved Medical Examiner, so it’s advisable to complete this before going to the expense of undertaking flying lessons.

 The training towards a PPL includes theoretical ground instruction, flight training, solo flight and, like a driving test, you’ll complete the training with a flight test.
 There are a number of important phases during the course, the most important being the first time you undertake “solo” flight, where you are the sole occupant of the aircraft.

 Most student pilots go solo after 10-16 hours, depending on how regularly they fly and how quickly they learn.
 Every situation and student is different!
 The weather in Ireland is also a big factor affecting how how often you’ll be able to fly.

 Also, regular lessons, say once a week, are important, since each lesson builds on the last.
 Long time lapses between lessons can affect progress.
 It’s also recommended not to cram the course in too quickly, as much of the content needs time and practice to properly sink in!

 The technical ground school subjects for the PPL take approximately 120 hours of learning and cover the following nine subjects: